Keeping our people safe and well

 Holidays – please check before booking

 Please speak to United Response staff before booking to go on holiday with somebody we support.
 We have to comply with the law, general Coronavirus guidance and specific guidance for people living in registered care homes or supported living services.
-The differences in restrictions from area to area can be confusing, and we can help to make sure that any holidays planned are legal and safe for the people we support.
+We can help to make sure that any holidays planned are safe for the people we support.

 Keeping people we support active and engaged